Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>How to use</td>
-			<td>Use of this term varies with active or passive sampling methods, but it must always be used with dwc:sampleSizeUnit.
-Provide a number of sampling units specific to passive samples (number of traps collected) or active samples (number of collectors or observers)</td>
+			<td>Use of this term varies with active or passive sampling methods, but it must always be used with <b>dwc:sampleSizeUnit</b>.
+Provide a number of sampling units specific to passive samples (number of traps collected) or active samples (number of collectors or observers).</td>
 		</tr>
 		<tr>
 			<td>Examples</td>